Claire-Fisher/Donofy/TESTING.md

 * Expected:
   * Favourite button to redirect GUEST USERS to sign in page.
   * Favourite button as a LOGGED IN USER:
-    - On click of Favourite, button should change to pink "Unfavourite" button.
+    - On click of Favourite, the button should change to the pink "Unfavourite" button.
-    - On click of Favourite, message should display telling the user that charity was Successfully added to their list.
+    - On click of Favourite, a message should display telling the user that charity was Successfully added to their list.
-    - On click of pink Unfavourite, button should change back to white "Favourite" button.
+    - On click of the pink Unfavourite, button should change back to white "Favourite" button.
-    - On click of pint Unfavourite, message should display telling the user that charity was Successfully removed from their list.
+    - On click of the pink Unfavourite, message should display telling the user that charity was Successfully removed from their list.
   * Favourite's list on profiles/my Donofy should mirror the favourited charities on the charity page.
   * Charities removed from favourites in the profiles/My Donofy, should display the correct white "Favourite" button on the charities page.
 * Testing: